AANK16013U Fieldwork: Ethnography and Analysis

 - Re-exam

-1st re-exam: A new assignment must be submitted.
+2nd re-exam: A new essay must be submitted.
 The new assignment must be submitted by the deadline for the re-exam.
+The examination prerequisites must be fulfilled before the re-examination can be conducted.

 Criteria for exam assesment